Inflatable Kayaks: Set Up and Inflation

 Inflatable kayaks take about 3-9 minutes to inflate.
 The time varies between kayak models and the pump type.
 Electric pumps offer the fastest inflation.
 Hand and foot pumps are the slowest.
 No matter which pump you choose it’s not difficult and it doesn’t take long.

-For example, the two-person Sea Eagle 330 inflatable kayak with an inflation pressure of 1.1 psi takes 6 minutes with the provided foot pump where the three-person Sea Eagle 420x Explorer with an inflation pressure of 3.2 psi takes 9 minutes to inflate.
+For example, the two-person Sea Eagle 330 inflatable kayak with an inflation pressure of 1.1 psi takes 6 minutes with the provided foot pump whereas the three-person Sea Eagle 420x Explorer with an inflation pressure of 3.2 psi takes 9 minutes to inflate.

 If you’d like to know more about the three-person Sea Eagle 420x Explorer, check out the post on the Best Inflatable Kayaks and Canoes for Families.